Skip to main content

 RdAlignmentHasLoops

-Description: Road alignment is looping back on itself, this causes issues when using the Civil 3d intersection tool.
+The road alignment loops back on itself.
+This causes issues when using the Civil 3D intersection tool.

 NoSubassemblyType

-Description: Layout assist has been run, but no subassembly has been assigned to generated curb modifiers.
+Layout Assist has been run, but no subassembly has been assigned to the generated curb modifiers.

-Resolution: If not already in the model, add an assembly.
-Then refresh the property data set schema with command "UpdateAllsiteSchema".
-You can then select all the curbs (use property data select with attribute 'Is outside modifier' set to false)
+Follow the guide here.
+If an assembly is not already in the model, add one.
+Then refresh the property data set schema using the “UpdateAllsiteSchema” command.
+You can then select all curbs using Property Data Select with the “Is outside modifier” attribute set to false.

 SurfaceLocationMismatch

-Description: The surface data is located far from the expected project location, indicating the coordinate system (EPSG) is likely incorrect.
+The surface data is located far from the expected project location, indicating the coordinate system, or EPSG code, is likely incorrect.

 InvalidSurface

-Resolution: Rebuild the surface in Civil 3D (right-click → Rebuild), ensure it is correctly selected in project settings, and verify it contains valid triangle data.
+Rebuild the surface in Civil 3D by right-clicking it and selecting Rebuild.
+Make sure it is correctly selected in project settings and contains valid triangle data.

 NoPipesInPackage